Kenya - Data Protection Overview

 Under the Kenya Information and Communications Act, data retention must ensure confidentiality, accuracy, and security.
 Call data records must be retained for a minimum of three years.
 There is no specified time limit for the retention of subscriber information.
 Under the National Payment System Act, financial information must be retained for a minimum of seven years.

 The Act prohibits the processing of data relating to a child unless consent is given by the child's parent or guardian and the processing is in a manner that protects and advances the rights and best interests of the child (Section 33 of the Act).
 A child by Kenyan law is anyone below the age of 18 years as defined in the Children Act No. 8 of 2001 and as such the age of consent is 18 years.
+Under Article 49 of the General Regulations, where children's data is to be processed, a DPIA is required.
+Breach of an adoption order or related information is also a notifiable breach.

 Processing of sensitive data is restricted, and sensitive data includes the data defined under the key definitions above.
 In addition, under Section 47 of the Act, the Commissioner has the power to determine further categories of personal data that may be classified as sensitive data, as well any special grounds that such data may be processed considering: